For a printable pdf of this click here.

 • DO seek emergency care if you have been sick and develop difficulty breathing or shortness of breath, persistent pain or pressure in the chest, new confusion or inability to arouse, and bluish lips or face.

 • DON’T touch your face.
 The virus can enter through your eyes, nose, or mouth.

-• DON’T travel if you have a fever and cough.
+• DON’T travel if you have a fever and cough or other symptoms.

 • DO let people know if you are coughing from an allergy or something else that won’t kill them. • DO have a plan in place in case someone in your household develops symptoms and needs to be quarantined at home away from others.